-Mitzvah Day started in the UK in 2008, now in its 10th year, Mensch has been invited to join this global initiative and co-ordinate a day of social action across South Africa – Mensch Mitzvah Day!
+Mitzvah Day started in the UK in 2008, now in its 11th year, Mensch is the Southern Africa partner of this global initiative, curating, coordinating and growing Mensch Mitzvah Day!

 Mensch Mitzvah Day held on Sunday 18 Nov 2018, and the weeks leading up to it, was a resounding success.
 29 Unique Mitzvah Projects took place, impacting over 2500 individual beneficiaries and enabling over 800 volunteers to impact our society with long lasting relationships being developed between the volunteer and beneficiary partner.